Learn many different ways to make Cricut Christmas ornaments. Get inspired by this list of over 25 ornaments to make with a Cricut!

 Cricut Photo Ornaments

-Another quick and easy ornament to make with your Cricut is a photo ornament.
+Another quick and easy ornament to make with your Cricut electronic cutting machines is a photo ornament.
 Upload a photo into Cricut Design Space.

 Again, insert a 3 inch circle.
 Place the circle over the photo where you want it cut, select both images and click on Slice.